CleverRaven/Cataclysm-DDA/doc/TILESET.md

 }
 ```

-Sprites can be referenced across image directories, but they must be stored in an image directory with their size and offset.
+Sprites can be referenced across tilesheet directories, but they must be stored in a tilesheet directory with their size and offset.

 `"id"` can be an array of multiple game entity IDs sharing the same sprite configuration, like `"id": ["vp_door", "vp_hddoor"]`.  `"id"` game values that are used as is include terrain, furniture, items (except corpses), monsters, fields, traps.